mehulagg/gitlab/doc/user/application_security/dast/index.md

 If both values are set, the `DAST_WEBSITE` value takes precedence.

-The included template creates a `dast` job in your CI/CD pipeline and scans your project's source code for possible vulnerabilities.
+The included template creates a `dast` job in your CI/CD pipeline and scans your project's running application for possible vulnerabilities.

 The results are saved as a
 [DAST report artifact](../../../ci/pipelines/job_artifacts.md#artifactsreportsdast)